 Expected Results — The information summarized here represents results that are expected to be achieved by the end of the project (the primary intermediate expected outcomes and immediate expected outcomes).
 Information is usually only available for projects approved after October 15, 2011.

 Progress and Results Achieved — This information highlights the project’s accomplishments and is not an exhaustive report.
 Unless otherwise stated, the results are cumulative and based on the most current reports available as of the date indicated; and results are reported for the project as a whole, not just the DFATD/CIDA contribution.
 It is normal for many development projects not to have results to report within the first two years of activities.
 Because this field is a new feature, most older projects (i.e. already finished in previous years and the files now closed) will not show results achieved on the web at this time.

 Status — Projects progress through a life cycle of tentative, planning, operational, terminating, and closed.
 Project data is only published after the project has been approved and is in operational status.
 Projects are usually moved into terminating status once activities have been completed and are changed to closed status once the final report has been accepted.
 Profiles are normally removed from the Browser after they have been posted in closed status for one year.
 Occasionally they are removed while the project is in terminating status if there has been a prolonged administrative delay in closing the project.

 Country — This field indicates where the project is carried out.
 The location may be a country, territory, or region.
 A project may be carried out in more than one location.
 If so, the project profile indicates an estimated percentage of project activities in each location.
 DFATD's country pages contain more information on the Department's activities in each country.
-Visit Regions and Countries to view these pages.
+Visit Where we work in International Development to view these pages.